rrnyquist/ebenezer/_Scripture/ESV/41_Mark.md

 And immediately Jesus, perceiving in his spirit that they thus questioned within themselves, said to them, Why do you question these things in your hearts? ^0208

-Which is easier, to say to the paralytic, Your sins are forgiven, or to say, Rise, take up your bed and walk? ^0209
+Which is easier, to say to the paralytic, 'Your sins are forgiven,' or to say, 'Rise, take up your bed and walk'? ^0209

-But that you may know that the Son of Man has authority on earth to forgive sins —he said to the paralytic — ^0210
+But that you may know that the Son of Man has authority on earth to forgive sins--he said to the paralytic-- ^0210

 I say to you, rise, pick up your bed, and go home. ^0211